Assault and Battery Lawyer in Tampa

 The law in Florida defines assault and battery as two different crimes.
 Generally speaking, someone who commits assault has threatened to use imminent force or violence, while someone who commits battery has touched another person physically to cause harm or injury.
+Understanding how assault and battery differ and what potential penalties you could face if you’re convicted is the first step in starting your defense.

 Here in Florida, misdemeanor assault (also called “simple” assault) is an intentional, illegal threat that one person makes against another person and that creates the “reasonable fear” that physical harm or violence is about to happen.
+Defining reasonable fear can be difficult, and whether the alleged victim had reason to fear often becomes an important part of the defense strategy.
+In general, a person may argue that they had reasonable fear they were going to be harmed if:

 Under Florida law, simple assault is a second-degree misdemeanor.
 A conviction is punishable by a fine of up to $500, up to six months on probation, and up to sixty days in jail.

-Aggravated assault (also called “felony” assault) is defined in Florida as an intentional. unlawful threat against another person, with a deadly weapon, or while in the commission of a felony, which creates “reasonable fear” that violence or physical injury is imminent.
+Aggravated assault (also called “felony” assault) is defined in Florida as an intentional, unlawful threat against another person, with a deadly weapon, or while in the commission of a felony, which creates “reasonable fear” that violence or physical injury is imminent.

 Aggravated assault is a third-degree felony in this state, punishable upon conviction by a fine of up to $5,000, up to five years on probation, and up to five years in prison.